C4e10VeK/cvector/README.md

 1. INIT_VECTOR(vector, typeSize)
    * Init new vector by default size
    * Params:
-     * vector: you vector
+     * vector: your vector
      * typeSize: syze of type which contains in vector
 2. GET_VECTOR_ITEM(type, vector, index)
    * Get value by type used in vector
    * Params:
      * type: return type
-     * vector: you vector
+     * vector: your vector
      * index: item index
 3. FREE_VECTOR(vector)
    * Free data in vector and set capacity to 0
    * Params:
-     * vector: you vector
+     * vector: your vector

 Example:
 ```c